biratso/cashino-lobby-demo/README.md

 ## Description

-This project is a basic demo showcasing the lobby interface for the Cashino app.
-It uses Expo for easy development and deployment across iOS, Android, and web platforms.
+This project is a comprehensive demo showcasing the lobby interface for the Cashino gaming app.
+It features a modern UI with game listings, favorites management, regional recommendations, and a responsive design that works across iOS, Android, and web platforms using Expo.

+## Features

+- **Game Discovery**: Browse most popular games and region-specific recommendations
+- **Favorites Management**: Add/remove games to/from favorites with persistent storage
+- **Responsive Design**: Adaptive layout that adjusts to different screen sizes
+- **Tab Navigation**: Switch between all games and favorites
+- **Pull-to-Refresh**: Refresh game data with a simple gesture
+- **Hero Banner**: Prominent display for featured content

 ## Installation

-1. Ensure you have Node.js and npm installed.
+1. Ensure you have Node.js and Yarn installed.
 2. Install Expo CLI globally: `npm install -g @expo/cli`
 3. Clone or download this repository.
 4. Navigate to the project directory and install dependencies:
    ```
-   npm install
+   yarn install
    ```

 ## Usage